nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Introduction
 Flashlingo is a versatile desktop application centered around learning words through flashcards.
-It is optimized for use via a Command Line Interface (CLI), while also providing the advantages of a Graphical User Interface (GUI).
+It is optimized for use via a **Command Line Interface** (CLI), while also providing the advantages of a **Graphical User Interface** (GUI).
 Tailored with a focus on beginner language learners, Flashlingo specializes in expanding vocabulary.
+If you are not familiar with the command line interface (CLI), you can refer to the [**Glossary**](#glossary) section below, and the [**Command Summary**](#command-summary) section for a quick overview of the commands.

 The application leverages the scientifically-proven principle of the [**Forgetting Curve**](https://en.wikipedia.org/wiki/Forgetting_curve).
 By incorporating the forgetting curve concept, Flashlingo schedules review sessions, ensuring words are revisited at